“Aviso a navegantes”

 A caveat

-My writings and analyses on these issues are based on very simple but powerful ideas; here are just some of them: (1) inflation or deflation are monetary phenomena in the medium and long term, (2) alteration of credit conditions or managing money supply will not foster economic growth on sustainable basis, but will only generate instability in the markets and will deteriorate the purchasing power of the currency.
-And, last but not least, (3) both social scientist and Governments of all parties tend to believe that they are able to design/manage the running of the economy according to a well-specified set of variables and policy preferences.
-I am afraid that, however well-intentioned they are, this approach to Economics and policy-making just leads to policy activism and major errors that distort markets and economic decisions; in sum, the “fatal conceit” attitude masterly denounced by F. Hayek in his works.
+My writings and analyses on these issues are based on very simple but powerful hypotheses and ideas; here are just some of them: (1) inflation and deflation are monetary phenomena in the medium and long term, (2) the alteration of credit conditions or managing money supply will not necessarily foster economic growth and employment on sustainable basis, but will normally end up in more instability in the markets and it will deteriorate the purchasing power of the currency along the time.
+And, last but not least important, (3) both social scientist and Governments of all parties tend to believe that they are able to design/manage the running of the economy according to a well-specified set of variables, macro models and policy preferences.
+I am afraid that, however well-intentioned they might be, this approach to Economics and policy-making usually leads to policy activism and major policy errors that distort markets and agents’ economic decisions; in sum, the “fatal conceit” attitude masterly denounced by F. Hayek in his works.